Weight management: Diet

 The quantity of food and drink consumed by an individual may play a role in weight management, as may the types of food and drink a person consumes.
 For example, intake of sweetened drinks such as sodas or juices can lead to increased energy intake that is not neutralized by a decrease in accompanying food intake.
 Increased portion sizes may also lead to increased energy intake.
+Food categories such as intake of proteins, carbohydrates, and fats are all important to consider when managing weight.
+It is also important to have control and understand how certain foods may affect the human body.

 Physical activity

 Physical activity can be related to a person's professional activities, non-work related daily activities like walking or cycling, or it can be in the form of activities such as recreation or team sports.
 The specific type of activity can be tailored to populations such as children, pregnant women, and elderly adults.
 Tailored activity to one's fitness level also encourages the body to heal properly and prevent any injuries as a result of exercise.

 Physical inactivity leads to less energy expenditure and is a factor that impacts obesity rates in both children and adults.
 Physical inactivity has become a worldwide concern since inactivity also elevates the risk of heart disease.
-Regular physical activity can reduce the risk for noncommunicable diseases like diabetes, heart disease, and dyslipidemia (high cholesterol).
+With a regular active lifestyle it can reduce the risk for noncommunicable diseases like diabetes, heart disease, and dyslipidemia (high cholesterol).
+Physical activity not only reduces the risk of noncommunicable diseases, but it also can benefit the body such as improving sleep patterns, reducing both anxiety and depression, and of course, helps weight loss and weight management.